Academic advisors are available to provide information about program requirements, University policies and procedures, and campus resources.

 - Once the priority registration period is over, you may adjust your business courses and register for non-business courses during the campus-wide registration period.
 You can find your first day of eligibility on the registration timetable.

 - If a course is full, you are advised to place yourself on the waitlist so that we are able to track students’ needs.

 - If space becomes available and the COB registers you for the class, you will be contacted via your UM-Dearborn email.

 There are instances when students have a hold on their registration.
 Any student who has a registration hold must speak with an advisor to have a hold removed prior to registering for an upcoming semester.
 Students having holds are notified of this by email from the Student Services Office.

-All prebusiness students are required to meet with an academic advisor twice a year in order to review their progression toward BBA admission.
+Most prebusiness students are required to meet with an academic advisor twice a year in order to review their progression toward BBA admission.

 - August 1 begins the advising period for winter registration.

 - January 1 begins the advising period for summer and fall registration.

 BBA students who are approaching senior standing are required to complete a Graduation Plan.
 This is a term-by-term course plan which identifies the program requirements still needed for completion of the BBA and the best course of action to complete them.